 E. Roommate Rights.
 Either roommate has the right to refuse or revoke room access to any unwanted guest at any time.
 A roommate's right to enjoy the room they pay for takes priority over the entertaining of guests by another roommate.

 F. Overnight Guests.
 Guests staying overnight are permitted occasionally for up to three days per month, as long as your roommate(s) agrees and you notify the student staff on your floor beforehand.
 All overnight guests must be signed in each time they enter the building during designated sign in hours.
 A non-resident may not be an overnight guest in the residence halls for more than three days per month.
 Residents who violate this requirement may be responsible for charges assessed for their guest's overnight use of the facilities.
-Residents of Canada Hall, Sierra Hall and at University Apartments may request approval for extended guest stays through their Resident Director or Graduate Resident Director.
+Residents of Canada Hall and Sierra Hall may request approval for extended guest stays through their Resident Director or Graduate Resident Director.